Stevertus/objD/README.md

 	/say 3
 """),
 ```
-The tabs are automatically filtered.
+The slashes are automatically filtered out.
 ## Group
 The group groups actions similar to for but has an option to prefix each action and encapsulate the content in a new file.